 Top Anti-Static Treadmill Mat Reviews

-Treadmill mats, also known generically as anti-static mats or equipment mats, come in a wide variety of sizes and materials.
+Treadmill mats, also known generically as anti-static treadmill mats or equipment mats, come in a wide variety of sizes and materials.
 They can vary greatly in quality from cheap, thin, easily ripped PVC mats to thick, durable, 100% rubber mats made in America.

 There are dozens of other treadmill mats and equipment mats offered in the marketplace—as one can clearly see on Amazon—but for now, we’ve focused our attention on the under-treadmill mats most commonly sold by treadmill desk manufacturers.
 These three products constitute the classic “good, better, best” array, in which you get exactly what you pay for.
 In this product category, cost is generally linear with material quality and size.